wix-incubator/accord/README.md

 </dependencies>
 ```

-To use Accord, add the Sonatype snapshot repository and a dependency on Accord to your POM:
+If you want to evaluate the upcoming snapshot release, add the Sonatype snapshot repository and a dependency on Accord to your POM:

 ```xml
 <repositories>